 A four-tier diligence process is carried out by the Malta government to assess and grant applications at various stages.
 To qualify:

-- The principal applicant for the Malta Citizenship under investment Program should be at least 18 years of age.
+- The principal applicant for the Malta Citizenship by Investment Program should be at least 18 years of age.

-- The principal applicant may also include dependents, as per their discretion, to avail the benefits of Maltese citizenship.
+- The principal applicant may also include dependents, as per their discretion, to avail the Malta citizenship benefits.